A robust approach to quantifying uncertainty in matching problems of causal inference: Case Studies

+In our second case study, we used 2 years (2011-2012) of bike sharing data from the Capital Bike Sharing (CBS) system \citep[see][]{cbs} from Washington DC.
+We study the effect of misty weather on the number of bikes rented.
+Control covariates include Season, Year, Workday, Temperature, Humidity and Wind Speed.
+Additional information on this case study is available in Appendix \ref{App:Sec:CS2}.

-Figures \ref{Fig:BsMax} and \ref{Fig:BsMin} show the upper and lower bounds for the maximum objective function value for different $b_l$ with \emph{n}=30 for the maximization problem in Figure \ref{Fig:BsMax} and minimization problem in Figure \ref{Fig:BsMin}.\footnote{Optimization models for this case study have been implemented in AMPL \citep{ampl}, and solved with the solver CPLEX \citep{cplex}.
-The bike sharing and GLOW datasets are publicly available for the purpose of reproducibility.
-The reported solution time with a X64-based PC with Intel(R) Core(TM) i7-4790 CPU running at 3.60 GHz with 16 GB memory and mip gap of 0.001 to solve a single instance is less than 1 second for all the tests.} These figures illustrate the meshes at different scales within the algorithm.
+Figures \ref{Fig:BsMax} and \ref{Fig:BsMin} show the upper and lower bounds for the maximum objective function value for different $b_l$ with \emph{n}=30 for the maximization problem in Figure \ref{Fig:BsMax} and minimization problem in Figure \ref{Fig:BsMin}.
+These figures illustrate the meshes at different scales within the algorithm.
 We computed p-values for $Z^+$ and $Z^-$ under several counts of matched pairs: \textit{M}=30, 50, 70, 90, 110.
 For $M = 30$ through $M=90$, the p-value for $Z^+$ was 0 and the p-value for $Z^-$ was 1, while both p-values become 1 when the number of matches is 110.
-This is shown in Figure \ref{Figure7} of the appendix.
+This is shown in Figure \ref{Figure7}.
 The problem becomes infeasible for a larger number of matches.
-This illustrates that there is a lot of uncertainty associated with the choice of experimenter -- one experimenter choosing 90 matched pairs can find a p-value of $\sim$ 0 and declare a statistically significant difference while another experimenter can find a p-value of $\sim$ 1 and declare the opposite.
+This illustrates that there is a lot of uncertainty associated with the choice of match assignment -- that is, \textit{a reasonable experimenter choosing 90 matched pairs can find a p-value of $\sim$~0 and declare a statistically significant difference while another experimenter can find a p-value of $\sim$~1 and declare the opposite}.
 In this case it is truly unclear whether or not mist has an effect on the total number of rental bikes.
+Figure \ref{Figure7} shows robust p-values for different amounts of matched units.